psevestre/openid-fapi/Financial_API_WD_001.md

 more discussion on the lifetimes of access tokens and refresh tokens.

+### 7.5 Native Apps

+When native apps are used as either public clients, dynamically regisatered confidential clients or user-agents receiving the authorization response for a server based confidential client, the recommendations for OAuth 2.0 for Native Apps in [BCP212] shall be followed, with the following additional requirements:

+When registering redirect URIs, Authorisation servers

+1. shall not support "Private-Use URI Scheme Redirection" schemes;
+1. shall not support "Loopback Interface Redirection" schemes;

+These requirements mean that FAPI compliant implementations can only support native apps through the use of "Claimed https Scheme URI Redirection".

 ## 8. Privacy considerations

     ** NOTE ** The following only has a boiler plate text